thnaeff/GedcomCreator/README.md

 Those classes have methods implemented which will help with the most common situations in creating a GEDCOM structure.
 The `GedcomCreatorIndividual` class for example has methods to set the gender, birth date, death date, address etc. of an individual.
 Since the GedcomCreator depends on the GedcomStore library, each structure class needs a GedcomStore instance in the constructor.

+The GedcomCreator is made for the GEDCOM specifications version 5.5 and 5.5.1. gedg files for both versions are included in the [GedcomStore](https://github.com/thnaeff/GedcomStore).

 ## Example
-Here is a short example to get started with the GedcomCreator:
+Here is a short example to get started with the GedcomCreator.
+All set/add-Methods also have a get- and remove-Method:

 ```Java
 GedcomStore store = new GedcomStore();